top of page

 Addiction is a disease that can increase the chances of developing additional diseases that continue to impact one’s lifespan.
 Frequent use of alcohol can lead to the development of heart disease or cancer.
 Additionally, it can compromise the immune system, making those who suffer from an addiction to alcohol more susceptible to further illnesses throughout their lives.

-However, there is also a greatly increased risk of liver disease and liver damage.
+When considering Alcohol Addiction Life Expectancy, it is important to recognize the greatly increased risk of liver disease and liver damage.
 Alcohol is a toxin that continues to push one’s liver to the brink of destruction with each drink.

 While the liver has an incredible ability to heal itself from damage over time, those suffering from addiction may be drinking too frequently or heavily to give the liver the break it needs to recover, leading to a number of prolonged or permanent damages.
 Pancreatic damage is also possible, which can lead to several persistent digestive issues, as well as pancreatitis, increasing the chance of developing diabetes as a result.